Home » Blog » Selenium Sulfide »

 Note for the reader >>> In a few instances this article refers to Selenium Sulfide as SS.

 - Selenium sulfide is a sulfide salt and consists of a mixture of inorganic covalent compounds.

-- The empirical formula of Selenium Sulfide approximates to SeS2 having a molecular weight of 143.1 g/mol.
+- The chemical formula of Selenium sulfide is SeS2 and has a molecular weight of 143.1 g/mol.

 - However, as used in proprietary formulations, it is not a pure chemical compound but a mixture of eight-membered-ring compounds where the overall Se:S ratio is 1:2.

 - It occurs as reddish – yellow to bright orange powder.

 - It has a melting point of 111 °C (232 °F).

 - Selenium sulfide is soluble in carbon disulfide and acids but is practically insoluble in water and organic solvents.

 - When heated to decomposition, it emits very toxic fumes of sulfur oxides and selenium.